BlaqueDevs/se-assignment-day-4-software-project-management-karungar/README.md

 7. Regular progress tracking and monitoring: Using Key Performence Indicators and real-time tracking tools to ensure expectations are met and delays addressed.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+Effective cost control to ihelps in dentifying potential cost overruns early, minimizing unnecessary expenses, and maximizing resource utilization efficiency.
+By implementing them, project managers can make informed decisions, optimize resource allocation, and mitigate financial risks associated with project execution.
+### Stategies to prevent budget overruns
+* Accurate estimation and planning during the project initiation phase
+* Keep to Planned Scope
+* Effective communication and stakeholder involvement
+* Continuous monitoring and control processes
+* Using a Project Planning Tool
+* Reassigning Resources
+* Making a Work Breakdown Structure
+* Establishing a Change Management Process

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ### The advantages of waterfall